 You smoke, I choke However the day did succeed in raising people's awareness of the issue.
-"I will try to be more considerate of other people; after all, I know the current trend is against smoking," said Andrew Barnard, a second year History Pic: Debashis Singh Similarly enlightened, the vast majority of smokers welcomed the introduction of no smoking areas into the Leeds University Union Building.
-"So long as there are still places where I can smoke, I think it's a good idea," added Claire Benson.
-Green fingers dial the way Roll up your sleeves and unearth your gardening gloves for the tenth annual British Telecom Environment Week. writes Gemma Wallace The week will last from 20th to 30th May and British Telecom are looking forward to receiving exciting ideas from universities all over the country.
-By entering a fabulous idea for a project to brighten up Britain you can be eligible for an amazing BT Community Award worth between £250 and £1,000 Women's Week Students have the chance to win a sizzling £500 by entering the Youth and Students category.
+"I will try to be more considerate of other people; after all.
+I know the current trend is against smoking," said Andrew Barnard, a second year History student.
+Pic: Debashis Singh Similarly enlightened, the vast majority of smokers welcomed the introduction of no smoking areas into the Leeds University Union Building.
+"So long as there are still places where I can smoke, I think it's a good idea.' added Claire Benson.
+Nunearth your gardening gloves for the tenth annual British Telecom Environment Week, writes Gemma Wallace.
+The week will last from 20th to 30th May and British Telecom are looking forward to receiving exciting ideas from universities all over the country.
+By entering a fabulous idea for a project to brighten up Britain you can be eligible for an amazing BT Community Award worth between £250 and £1,000 Students have the chance to win a sizzling £500 by entering the Youth and Students category.
 Entries will be judged on a regional basis so if you fancy doing something lovely for Leeds here is your chance.
 If you think that the campus could do with a clean or that the Old Bar could do with a brush up this is the contest for you.
-BT welcomes more adventurous entries too, perhaps incorporating environmental entertainers like musicians and theatre groups.

-Already the response from Leeds students has been encouraging.
-Geography student Flora McDonald says: "I think it's a great way to keep the environment on the top of everyone's agenda.'
-The closing date for entries is 22nd April and full details can be found out from Hilary Price, BT Environment Week 94 (Campaign HQ), PO Box 272.
-London WCIA 2EG, or by calling 071 404202.
-Signs of improvement at Exec eeds University Union Executive is planning to spend £5,000 on replacing the direction signs in the Union building, writes David Davies.
+BT welcomes more adventurous entries too, perhaps incorporating environmental entertainers like Already the response from Leeds students has been encouraging.
+Geography student Flora McDonald says: "I think it's a great way to keep the environment on the top of everyone's agenda."
+The closing date for entries is 22nd April and full details can be found out from Hilary Price, BT Environment Week '94 (Campaign HQ), PO Box 272, London WCIA 2EG, or by calling 071 404202.
+Signs of improvement at Exec T eeds University Union Executive is planning to spend £5,000 on replacing the direction signs in the Union building, writes David Davies.
 The expense is being justified in terms of the signs' usefulness and durability.
 John Rose, LUU General Secretary, said: "It is only a one-off payment and the signs should last for ten years.
-Bearing in mind how much goes on in the Union, £500 per year is a small price to pay.'
+Bearing in mind how much goes on in the Union, £500 per year is a small price to pay."
 However some students reacted angrily to the idea.
-"When the grant is being cut this is the last thing we want to see our money spent on," said James Thompson, a first year Politics student A main sign board will be suspended from the ceiling in the Union foyer, giving directions to the main sections the building.
+"When the grant is being cut this is the last thing we want to see our money spent on," said James Thompson, a first year Politics student A main sign board will be suspended from the ceiling in the Union foyer, giving directions to the main sections of the building.
 The replacement signs will be based on a colour-coded system with smaller, similarly colour-coded signs positioned throughout the Union, each containing further directions to specific rooms.
 If confirmed, the new signs should be in place by the middle of the summer term.

-Science of the lambs Leeds University research Afarm has suffered an attack by animal liberation activists. writes Gareth Hughes.
-Three lambs were stolen in the raid last Monday at Quarry Farm, near the Al. The intruders broke into the isolated centre by cutting through meshed panels.
-Once inside the laboratory they daubed "Animal Liberation Front" slogans on the walls, along with the threat: "Re-stock and we'll be back."
-They also damaged a sink.
+Science of the lambs Non-sabbatical job pressure breaks Law A Leeds University research A farm has suffered an attack by animal liberation activists, writes Gareth Hughes.
+Three lambs were stolen in the raid last Monday at Quarry Farm, near the A1.
+The intruders broke into the isolated centre by cutting through meshed panels. damaged a sink.